Jar of Hearts: Critical reception

 "Jar of Hearts" received positive reviews from most critics.
 Kyle Anderson of MTV News positively reviewed the song as a "hook-heavy ballad," while reviewing Perri's rise to fame.
 Gavin Edwards of Rolling Stone described the song as "a wrenching, string-drenched ballad in which she delivers a kiss-off to an ex who won't stop hanging around."
 Megan Vick of Billboard gave the song a positive review stating that the simple piano chords of the song complement Perri's voice, which was additionally described as "A Fine Frenzy-esque."
 The Leeds UK based entertainment magazine/webzine, Contactmusic.com called the song a raw, defiant break-up song.
 Much less impressed, giving it two stars out of a possible five, Jody Rosen of Rolling Stone described the song as both insipid and bombastic.

 John Hill of About.com broke the song down to understand the "instant hit" within the song.
 Hill stated that the song begins with weariness from the opening verse and builds up strength leading to the chorus of the song.
 Hill continued stating "There have been countless 'you did me wrong' songs through the history of pop music, but identifying a serial dater as a collector of broken hearts is one of the more unique ways of displaying both hurt and frustration," only to later conclude that the song is a bona fide hit and contains longevity making it an "impactful introduction" for Perri.
 Common Sense Media gave the song a rating of three-out-of-five stars, stating that although Perri is a "newcomer" to music, she proves that she can "hang with the big girls" with "Jar of Hearts", and said she was vocally superior both to Selena Gomez and Hayley Williams of Paramore.
 While reviewing the album, Chad Grischow of IGN described the song as a tender ballad containing a certain "magic" which fails to be recaptured by the rest of the album.

-In a rare negative review, popular YouTuber and music critic Todd Nathanson (better known as Todd in the Shadows) ranked the song at number 5 on his list of the "Worst Hit Songs" of 2011, speaking harshly of Christina and negatively critiquing her ability to write "diss tracks" about an ex-lover.